rhvp/api-gateway/README.md

 ## Description

-API Gateway and Authentication Service
+API Gateway and Authentication Service for multi-tenant system

 ## Installation